StabiBerlin/ocrd_butler/README.rst

     a UI to run against the choosen one.
 - maybe the PROCESSORS can be dynamically generated out of the ocrd_tools.json of the installed packages.
-- switch to RabbitMQ instead of Redis as broker to be consistent with Kitodo.
+- switch to RabbitMQ instead of Redis as broker to be consistent with Kitodo?
 - Use processor groups to be able to build forms with these presented.

 TODOs